Euroconsult Mott MacDonald helps improve availability of public toilets in Dhaka, Bangladesh

-Mott MacDonald will prepare engineering, structural, architectural, plumbing and electrical designs, drawings, estimates and bidding documents.
+WaterAid Bangladesh appointed Mott MacDonald for this so called Project Sunrise and they will prepare engineering, structural, architectural, plumbing and electrical designs, drawings, estimates and bidding documents.
 The consultancy will also supervise the construction and renovation work.

-The public toilets are modernized and environmentally improved as well.
-The plan is to install solar panels to reduce overall energy consumption, while rainwater harvesting and green roofs are other ideas explored to make the entire system more sustainable as a whole.
+Farook Chowdhury, Mott MacDonald’s project director, said: “As well as modernising the majority of Dhaka’s public toilets, we are also looking to improve them environmentally as well.
+We plan to install solar panels to reduce overall energy consumption, while rainwater harvesting and green roofs are other ideas we are exploring to make the whole system more sustainable as a whole.”

 The project is due to be completed by autumn 2016.

 This news item is based on a press release by Mott MacDonald.

 Euroconsult Mott MacDonald